 We drove further on, through snow, stopping at snow covered black sand beach that had a café on it, for a much needed comfort break, and marvelled at the juxtaposition between the snow and the volcanic sand.
 We stopped in Selfoss for lunch, very close to where we were staying for the night.
 We were keen to get there in day light as being winter the sun was setting early.

 Eyjasol Cottages feel like they are in the middle of absolute nowhere.
 There is not a town or a pub to be seen anywhere nearby.
 The snow makes them feel quite isolated.
 These are self-catering cottages, which was great, as we had been shopping earlier that day for supplies and had planned on cooking roasts and being very cosy.
 This cottage was all that we had hoped for and more.
 Two bedrooms, a large living area and the best bit, a hot tub on the snow covered deck.
+By all means, hot tubs are amazing wherever they are and you don’t have to be in Iceland to enjoy them.
+You can search online for ‘hot tubs colorado‘ to see some installation ideas that exemplify how beautiful they can be in any garden, but there is something extra special about being surrounded by snow whilst you’re in one.
 As the night started to creep in, we tiptoed through the snow with a bottle of wine and all four of us relaxed in the hot water.
-It was snowing whilst we were in there and the snow was settling on the rim of my glass.
+It started snowing whilst we were in there and the snow was settling on the rim of my glass.
 If that is not magic, then I don’t know what is.
 We had turned all of the lights off, and were lamenting the cloudy weather as we were sure that above the clouds the Northern Lights were dancing.
 Well that night, our luck was in.
 For about ten minutes, the sky cleared.
 The stars were out and then at the edge of the sky the lights began to show themselves.
 That’s right, on a snow covered deck as the snow fell, we watched from our hot tub, in wonder as the lights graced us with their presence.
 Wow.

 The next day dawned with gale force winds.
 After a hearty breakfast we headed out to the Pingvellir National Park, which is situated in the Golden Circle.
 First stop is the Haukadalur geothermal area, home to two geysers – Geysir and Strokkur.
 Geysir has been dormant for a number of years, but Strokkur will go off every 5-10 mins.
 There is something rather special about seeing this in the snow covered landscape, whilst being blown around by the wind.
 The day did not get above -4 degrees Celsius – so at least 4 layers and hats were required.
 From here we headed to see the Gulfoss Falls.